 How Do I Schedule a COVID-19 Vaccine Appointment?

 Is it your first dose?
-Everyone ages 5+ can now get the COVID-19 vaccine.
-The Pfizer vaccine is approved for emergency use by the FDA and CDC for those ages 5 to 15.
+Everyone ages 6 months and up can now get the COVID-19 vaccine.
+The Pfizer and Moderna vaccines are approved for emergency use by the FDA and CDC for those ages 6 months to 15 years.
 It's fully approved for those ages 16 and older.
-The Moderna and Johnson & Johnson vaccines are authorized for those 18 and older.
+The Moderna vaccine is fully approved for those 18 and older, and the Johnson & Johnson vaccine is authorized for those 18 and older.

-- A booster dose of the Moderna vaccine may be given to those 18+ at least five months after their second dose.
+- Ages 50+ can get a second booster of the Pfizer or Moderna vaccine at least four months after their first booster.

-You can receive a booster dose of the Pfizer vaccine at Cleveland Clinic.
-We will be offering boosters of the Moderna vaccine through Feb.
-1, 2022.
-We are not currently offering the Johnson & Johnson vaccine.
+You can receive an updated booster dose of the Pfizer vaccine at Cleveland Clinic.
+We aren’t currently offering the Moderna or Johnson & Johnson vaccines.

-Adults may receive a third dose of the Pfizer or Moderna vaccine at least 28 days after their second dose.
-Children ages 5 to 11 can receive a third dose of the Pfizer vaccine at least 28 days after their second dose.
+- Children ages 5 to 11 can receive a fourth dose of the Pfizer vaccine at least five months after their third dose.

-A third dose is safe and can provide added protection from severe illness or death from COVID-19 in patients who may have a weakened response to vaccination due to certain medical conditions or medications.
-If you're eligible for a third dose and have questions, we encourage you to speak with your healthcare provider.
+Extra doses can provide added protection from severe illness or death from COVID-19 in patients who may have a weakened response to vaccination due to certain medical conditions or medications.
+If you're eligible for additional doses and have questions, we encourage you to speak with your healthcare provider.

 Ready to make an appointment?

-You can schedule an appointment for your COVID-19 vaccine, booster, third dose and for children (ages 5 to 17) through MyChart or by calling 216.448.4117.
-Our schedulers are available Tuesday – Friday from 9 a.m. to 4 p.m.
+You can schedule an appointment for your COVID-19 vaccine, booster, third dose and for children (ages 5 and up) through MyChart or by calling 216.448.4117.
+Our schedulers are available Monday – Friday from 8 a.m. to 5 p.m.
 (ET).

 When scheduling your appointment in MyChart, follow these steps: